-Guidelines.42 NCPs also play a conciliatory role by offering a forum for discussing and dealing with the issues raised in specific instances "in a manner that is impartial, predictable, equitable and compatible with the principles and standards of the Guidelines."43
+fering a forum for discussing and dealing with the issues raised "in specific instances in a manner that is impartial, predictable, equitable and compatible with the principles and standards of the Guidelines."

-OECD adhering countries have flexibility in organizing and constituting their NCPs provided that the NCPs are "composed and organized such that they provide an effective basis for dealing with the broad range of issues covered by the Guidelines and enable the NCP to operate in an impartial manner while maintaining an adequate level of accountability to the adhering government."
-NCPs need not be identical in all OECD-adhering countries.
-Rather, NCPs may assume different organizational forms and countries may seek the active support of social partners such as the business community, worker organizations and non-governmental organizations.
-For example, NCPs "can consist of senior representatives from one or more Ministries, may be a senior government official or a government office headed by a senior official, be an interagency group, or one that contains independent experts."
-A country may choose to adopt a multi-stakeholder approach by allowing representatives of the business community, worker organizations and non-governmental organizations on their NCP.
+OECD-adhering countries have flexibility in organizing and constituting their NCPs, provided that the NCPs are "composed and organised such that they provide an effective basis for dealing with the broad range of issues covered by the Guidelines and enable the NCP to operate in an impartial manner while maintaining an adequate level of accountability to the adhering government."45 NCPs need not be identical in all OECDadhering countries.
+Rather, NCPs may assume different organizational forms and countries may seek the active support of social partners such as the business community, worker organizations, and non-governmental organizations.
+46 For example, NCPs "can consist of senior representatives from one or more Ministries, may be a senior government official or a government office headed by a senior official, be an interagency group, or one that contains independent experts."47 A country may choose to adopt a multi-stakeholder approach by allowing representatives of the business community, worker organizations, and non-governmental organizations on their NCP.48